$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Introduction

-A bootstrap percolation model is parametrised by an \emph{update family} -- a finite family $\cU$ of finite subsets of $\Z^2\setminus \{0\}$ called \emph{rules}.
-The initial set of infections $A=A_0$ is taken at random according to the product measure with density $q$ as above and we define the evolution of the dynamics by
+\paragraph{Bootstrap percolation} A BP model is parametrised by an \emph{update family}---a finite family $\cU$ of finite non-empty subsets of $\Z^2\setminus \{0\}$ called \emph{rules}.
+The initial set of infections $A=A_0$ is taken at random according to the product Bernoulli measure with parameter $q$, $\Pr_q$, and we define the evolution of the dynamics by